manasv/dotfiles/README.md

 # Change directory to dotfiles
 cd dotfiles

-# Change branch to macOS
-git checkout macOs

-# Now you can install any config you want using [GNU stow]
 # If you dont have stow, you can install it with your package manager

 # macOS - homebrew